Veronica McGraw, Deputy Director

 Dawn Cummings became the General Counsel for the Tennessee Human Rights Commission (“THRC”) in July 2017.
 Ms. Cummings served as a Deputy Attorney General for Indiana after graduating from law school.
 In 2007, Ms. Cummings became the Staff Attorney for the Metropolitan Human Relations Commission (“Metro”) in Fort Wayne, Indiana.
 In July of 2013, she was named as the Executive Director of the Metro.
 While at Metro, Ms. Cummings has represented the Commission in the Indiana Supreme Court, Indiana Court of Appeals, and Allen County Superior Court.
 In addition to her responsibilities at Metro, Ms. Cummings was an adjunct professor at Ivy Tech College where she taught American Government.
 Ms. Cummings is the Immediate Past President of the Indiana Consortium of State and Local Human Rights Agencies.
 Ms. Cummings graduated from Ball State University summa cum laude with a Bachelor Degree in Political Science.
 And in 2004, Ms. Cummings graduated cum laude with a Juris Doctor Degree from Western Michigan Cooley Law School where she served as an editor of the Law Review.

-Lynn Cothren is Special Assistant to the Executive Director working in partnership with the Executive Director on all the facets agency operations including our stakeholders and the public.
-This includes assisting with day to day logistics, education and outreach and general administration.
+Lynn Cothren serves as the Operations Manager and Special Assistant for the Commission.
+He works in partnership with the Executive Director on all facets of agency operations including stakeholders and the public.
+This includes assisting with day-to-day logistics, education and outreach, and general agency administration.
 Lynn works as an integral member of the executive staff team.
 Previously he served as the Director of Administration at Girl Scouts of the USA in a leadership role which included developing and implementing organizational strategies and policies that enable girls to build courage, confidence, and character, and make the world a better place.
-Previously, Mr. Cothren served for 23-years as Special Assistant to the late Mrs. Coretta Scott King, founder of The Martin Luther King, Jr. Center for Nonviolent Social Change.
+Previously, Mr. Cothren served for 23 years as Special Assistant to the late Mrs. Coretta Scott King, founder of The Martin Luther King, Jr. Center for Nonviolent Social Change.